 - Homes for Heroes.
 Homes for Heroes is a licensed real estate company that specializes in helping heroes buy, sell, and refinance homes.
 That includes law enforcement, firefighters, EMS staff, active-duty and reserve military, veterans, health care professionals, and teachers.
 The company says most of its clients save at least $2,400 by using its service.

 - Purple.
 The online mattress seller Purple offers a 10% discount on any order for law enforcement, EMTs, paramedics, and firefighters.
 Fill out a form online to show your eligibility and receive your 10%-off coupon by email.
-You can use it online or in participating retail stores.

 - Tervis.
 Insulated drinkware from Tervis is 15% cheaper for first responders who verify online with ID.me.
 The deal is also available to military members, teachers, students, and government employees.